 Overall, Riverside LAFCO is in a fiscally sound and strong position financially.
-For the first time in several years, LAFCO has achieved a positive net position.
-The agency maintains a strong reserve for emergencies, capital asset replacement and compensated absences.
-Since the agency's major revenue is generated under a statutory formula from the governmental agencies it serves, the annual determination of this revenue is driven by agency budgeted expenditures.
+LAFCO has achieved a positive net position two years in a row and has begun reserve funding for the agency's unfunded pension and OPEB liabilities.
+The agency additionally maintains a strong general reserve for emergencies, capital asset replacement and compensated absences.
+Since LAFCO's major revenue source, the Local Agency Apportionment, is generated under a statutory formula from the governmental agencies it serves, the annual determination of this revenue is driven by agency budgeted expenditures.
 Staff is aggressive in ensuring that expenditures are minimized to the greatest extent possible in recognition of this funding source and the impacts on each governmental agency that contributes to the funding.

 There are two significant fiscal management assumptions that are critical to the overall ability of the agency to effectively manage the fiscal health of the agency- fee revenue and pension/OPEB unfunded liabilities.
 These two areas of revenues and future expenditures are the most susceptible to changes outside the control of the agency.

 Fee revenue can fluctuate radically depending on proposal workload.
 Staff budgets this revenue annually based on the best information available concerning future proposal activity.

-Pension/OPEB liability is always an issue of uncertainly as fluctuations based on actuarial calculations are completely out of the hands of LAFCO staff.
-To address the current unfunded liability, the Commission has authorized establishing a reserve account beginning in FY 20/21, and allocating funds for future buy down of this liability.
+Pension/OPEB liability is always an issue of uncertainly as fluctuations based on actuarial calculations are completely out of the hands of LAFCO staff and the Commission.
+To address the current unfunded liability, the Commission authorized establishing a reserve account beginning in FYE 2021, and allocating funds for future buydown of this overall liability.

+With the onset of the Covid-19 pandemic through the entire fiscal year, it was uncertain to what extent operations and workload would be affected by the economic shutdown, stay at home orders, and other mandated requirements that came into place.
+It is noted that for the year, the impact on operations was minimal, however, some revenue generating proposal activity was anticipated in the budget to be delayed.
+These delays however did not negatively impact the financial status of the agency.
 In closing, LAFCO is in sound fiscal shape at this time, and with sound financial management, is in good position to carry itself as fiscally sound into the foreseeable future.